NovatecConsulting/opentelemetry-training/tutorial/content/labs/telemetry_pipelines/collector/_index.md

 It contains the configuration of Collector's components and pipelines.

 Before we can receive telemetry, we must first ensure that the SDK of instrumented services send their telemetry to the collector.
-For this lab we will reuse the code written in the previous labs.
-In the previous labs the data was sent to either the console or directly to a Prometheus instance.
+For this lab we will reuse the code written in the previous exercises.
+In the previous exercises the data was sent to either the console or directly to a Prometheus instance.
 This needs to be changed now.
 Open the `src` directory in `collector/initial`.
-You'll see that we took the liberty to copy the solution code of the previous labs into here.
+You'll see that we took the liberty to copy the solution code of the previous exercises into here.
 When opening `logging_utils.py`, `metric_utils.py` or `tracing_utils.py` you will see that the exporters are set to `Console[TelemetryName]Exporter`.
 As we learned earlier this will send to telemetry data directly to `stdout`.
 Since we want to export the data to the Collector, we need to send the data via the OTLP protocol.
 To use the OTLP exporter we need a new Python package called `opentelemetry-exporter-otlp`.
 To install the package simply run

 ```bash { title="Install opentelemetry-exporter-otlp using pip" }